-Year, Semester: 2nd year/1st semester Number of teaching hours: Practical: 42 clinical/client pathway of the two systems.
-The focus will be on health social work methods to implement professional programs and services, especially in community care, rehabilitation, improvement of quality of life and equally opportunities.
-The students' practice will be supervised and directly assisted by field instructors.
-Seminars will be held in small groups, with the objective of processing the clients' problems, methods of intervention, operation of
+Content: describing the medical and the social system with Students will prepare a comparative study their services and institutes including the focus will be on health social work methods to implement professional programs and services, especially in community care, rehabilitation, improvement of quality of life and equally Study methods: writing a field journal, oral instructors.
+Seminars will be held in small groups, with the objective of processing the clients' problems, methods of intervention, operation of clinical/client pathway of the two systems.
+The services and learning the competencies of medical social work.